 Paula Holt, Teaching Associate Professor, JD, University of Denver

 R. Hutton, Professor, Emeritus, PhD, University of Florida

 Libbi Levine Segev, Teaching Associate Professor, JD, University of Denver

 Kevin O'Brien, Associate Professor, JD, University of Denver

-Tricia Olsen, Associate Professor, PhD, University of Wisconsin-Madison
+Tricia Olsen, Associate Professor and Assistant Dean for Research and Academic Affairs, PhD, University of Wisconsin-Madison